Angelita Lapuz Bradney, writer

 Wildwood

-Wildwood would appeal to readers of Ponti by Sharlene Teo, Sisters by Daisy Johnson, or Fragile Monsters by Catherine Menon.
+Like The Paper Palace by Miranda Cowley Heller with a Filipino twist, Wildwood would also appeal to readers of Ponti by Sharlene Teo and Sisters by Daisy Johnson.

 Photo by Annie Spratt on Unsplash.